mareek/NetElevation/README.md

 # NetElevation
- Get elevation anywhere in the world
+ Get altitude anywhere in the world